-Whether you’re counting on Social Security to fund most of your retirement income or supplement your income, you want to make sure you get all of the money you’re entitled to.
+Whether you’re counting on Social Security to fund most of your retirement income or supplement it, you want to make sure you get all of the money you’re entitled to.
 However, with so many ways to claim benefits — especially if you’re married or used to be married — small mistakes could end up costing you a lot of money over the rest of your life.
+By knowing which Social Security mistakes to avoid, your retirement will be easier to handle — even if you aim to retire early.

 The Mistake: Not Checking Your Earnings Record

 Even if you’re decades away from claiming Social Security, you could be making a big mistake if you don’t keep track of your yearly earnings.
-Check your Social Security earnings record each year to make sure your income has been properly credited.
 The amount of Social Security benefits you receive depends on your earnings record, so if that record is incorrect, you might not receive the benefits you’re entitled to.

 Errors can occur for a variety of reasons, including an employer reporting an incorrect amount of earnings or your earnings not showing up because you got married or divorced and your name change has not been processed correctly.